mattxwang/qwerhacks-21-workshops/react/main-workshop/README.md

 ## Hello World with React and Create React App

+In this workshop, **I assume you've already installed Node.js on your computer**.
+If you have not, **please do the "[Setting up Node.js and a quick project tour](https://github.com/malsf21/qwerhacks-21-workshops/tree/main/react/node-setup-and-tour)" workshop first**.

 ### Setting Everything Up

 Today, we'll be using React to create a (meh-looking) Twitter clone, which is a good example of a frontend application.
 We're also going to use a library called [Create React App](https://github.com/facebook/create-react-app), which makes developing React apps *really* easy.